armory/docs/content/en/docs/armory-admin/clouddriver-sql-configure.md

 ---
-title: Configuring Clouddriver to use a Relational Database Management System
+title: Configure Clouddriver to use a SQL Database
-linkTitle: Configuring Clouddriver to use an RDBMS
+linkTitle: Configure Clouddriver to use SQL
 aliases:
   - /spinnaker_install_admin_guides/clouddriver-sql/
   - /docs/spinnaker-install-admin-guides/clouddriver-sql/